Tower Theater (Pennsylvania)

-The Tower Theater has been a popular venue for music acts since the 1970s.
-In 2018, the Tower Theater was named one of the 10 best live music venues in America by Rolling Stone magazine.
+The Tower Theater is a currently-closed music venue in Upper Darby Township, Pennsylvania, a suburb of Philadelphia.
+It opened in 1927, and has been a globally popular venue for music acts since the 1970s.
+In 2018, the Tower Theater was named one of the ten best live music venues in the United States by Rolling Stone magazine.

 Known for its acoustic properties, the venue has been used for recording live albums by many bands.
-It is a theater located in the Terminal Square section of Upper Darby, Pennsylvania at the intersection of 69th and Ludlow Streets.
+It is a theater located in the Terminal Square section of Upper Darby Township, Pennsylvania at the intersection of 69th and Ludlow Streets.
 It is adjacent to 69th Street Terminal just outside of West Philadelphia.

 History

+20th century

-The Tower Theater, built in 1927, was opened a year later, by John H. McClatchy, as one of Upper Darby Township's first movie houses.
+The Tower Theater, built in 1927, was opened the following year by John H. McClatchy as one of Upper Darby Township's first movie houses.
 Located just outside the city limits of Philadelphia, the theater thrived in the busy area that was once the most highly traveled route to Center City from the west.
 In its early years, Tower Theater showed both vaudeville acts and movies.

-By the 1970s, the Tower had fallen on hard times.
-It was then owned by the A.M.
-Ellis chain and showed third-run movies for $1 admission.
+By the 1970s, the Tower, then owned by the A.M.
+Ellis chain, had fallen on hard times, and was showing third-run movies for $1 admission.